 - Raise your arms straight up toward the ceiling and bend your legs at 90 degrees at the hip and knee, lifting your feet from the ground.
 It should look like you're in a tabletop position (except facing upwards).
 Make sure your torso and thighs form a right angle.

-This is a core move, so engage your core to ensure that your lower back remains on the mat or floor.
-An engaged core will also make sure that your spine is steady and in neutral position throughout the exercise.
+- This is a core move, so engage your core to ensure that your lower back remains on the mat or floor.
+An engaged core will also make sure that your spine is steady and in the neutral position throughout the exercise.

 - Reach your right arm backward, over your head, and toward the floor while simultaneously stretching out the opposite leg so the left heel is moving toward the floor.
 Stop the movement right before touching the ground.